LordAlucard90/SpringBoot-Testing/01 - Introduction To JUnit5/readme.md

 ## Gradle

-It is possible to do the same also with Gradle but I'll not write it because I prefer maven.
+It is possible to do the same also with Gradle but I'll not write it because I prefer Maven.